What is guerilla marketing? Tips and advice to boost your strategy.

 Summary/Overview

-Guerilla marketing can help you drive publicity and brand awareness by thinking outside of the box.
-It can be a great tool for small businesses looking to use creative and unconventional marketing tactics to promote their brand and evoke audience emotion.
+Want to get your brand noticed?
+Guerilla marketing can help you drive publicity and awareness by thinking outside the box.
+It can be a great tool for small businesses looking to use creative and unconventional marketing tactics to promote your brand and evoke audience emotion.

-Read on to explore some guerilla marketing examples, and learn how your business can utilise these tactics to boost your brand.
+Read on to explore some guerilla marketing examples, and learn how your business can use these tactics to boost your brand.

 What is guerilla marketing?

-Guerilla marketing is used to boost brand awareness and audience engagement by using unconventional marketing methods.
-The aim is to drive publicity by evoking powerful emotions – like shock and surprise.
+Guerilla marketing is used to boost brand awareness and audience engagement by using unique marketing methods.
+The aim is to drive publicity by evoking powerful emotions – like shock or surprise.

-The term was coined in the 1980s by Jay Conrad Levinson – a business writer who was inspired by the idea of ‘guerilla warfare’.
-Guerilla warfare itself is a military strategy based on the idea of surprise, or catching people off-guard.
-Guerilla marketing takes a similar approach – albeit with less extreme results.
+The term was coined in the 1980s by Jay Conrad Levinson – a business writer who was inspired by the concept of ‘guerilla warfare’.
+Guerilla warfare is a military strategy based on the idea of surprise, or catching people off-guard.
+Guerilla marketing takes a similar approach, albeit with less extreme results.

-While the idea was created in the 80s, when the marketing world looked much different, guerilla marketing remains important for brands today.
-In fact, with the rise of short, hook-dependent social media content, it’s perhaps more relevant than ever.
+While the idea was created in the 80s, the marketing world looked much different.
+However, guerilla marketing remains important for brands today.
+In fact, with the rise of short, hook-dependent social media content, it could be more relevant than ever.

-As an accessible marketing tactic, UK small businesses can utilise guerilla marketing to create memorable campaigns and boost brand engagement.
+As an accessible marketing tactic, UK small businesses can use guerilla marketing to create memorable campaigns and boost brand engagement.
 Some practical benefits include:

 - Low cost.
-Guerilla marketing tactics today rely on simple and effective methods, usually driven by virality.
-Using ‘unusual’ interactive tactics on social media means you can keep things cost-effective, but still generate great results.
+Today’s guerilla marketing tactics rely on simple and effective methods, usually driven by virality.
+Using ‘unusual’ interactive tactics on social media means you can keep things cost-effective, while still generating great results.

 - Tailored to specific audiences.
 As guerilla marketing is flexible, you can tailor campaigns to your audience as they develop.
 If you notice a change in attitude or engagement levels, you can tweak your approach with a creative solution.